Samsung/tizen-docs/docs/application/design/wearable/interaction/gesture-interaction.md

 ## Palm touch

-Touching your Gear’s display with the palm of your other hand turns off the screen.
+Touching your Gear's display with the palm of your other hand turns off the screen.
 It can be turned on again by pressing the Home or Back keys.
 When a call comes in, a palm touch mutes the sound and turns off the screen.
 It also snoozes and turns off alerts.

 ![](media/interaction_7.3.4-850x239.png)
 *The screen turns off when users place their hand on it.*